 Visit the exhibit to explore Springfield’s drinking water, stormwater, and wastewater systems and how they interact.
 Learn about the water workforce doing the essential (and sometimes dirty) work of managing and maintaining our water infrastructure.
-Plus, engage with tips and resources to be part of the pollution solution, partnering with us to protect local waterways.
+Plus, engage with tips and resources that protect local waterways.

-The young (and young at heart) will love the “water quality laboratory” in the Museum’s children’s area, complete with play microscopes, lab coats, goggles, and water-related books for kids.
-The exhibit also offers other interactive elements for both children and adults, such as a flash card game to quiz yourself on pollution prevention, giveaways related to water quality, activity books, and a real camera used to inspect wastewater pipes.
+The young (and young at heart) will love the “water quality laboratory” in the Museum’s children’s area, complete with play microscopes, lab coats, goggles, and water-related books.
+The exhibit also offers other interactive elements such as a flash card game to quiz yourself on pollution prevention, giveaways related to water quality, activity books, and a real camera used to inspect wastewater pipes.

 Head to the Springfield History Museum, located at 590 Main Street in downtown Springfield, for all of this and much more.
-The H2Oh! exhibit will run through December 31, 2022, and the Museum is open from 10 a.m. to 3 p.m.
+The H2Oh! exhibit runs now through December 31, 2022.
+Hours are 10 a.m. to 3 p.m.
 Thursday-Saturday.
-To learn more about the Springfield History Museum, visit http://www.springfield-museum.com.

-After exploring the exhibit, community members are encouraged to take a short walk over to the Booth-Kelly Trailhead located at 307 S. 5th Street to discover Springfield’s Mill Race.
+After your visit to the history museum, take a short walk over to the Booth-Kelly Trailhead at 307 S. 5th Street to discover Springfield’s Mill Race.
 The Mill Race is an important part of Springfield’s history and offers outdoor recreation, habitat for native plants and wildlife, and educational opportunities.
 It’s home to one of the largest stormwater treatment ponds in the region and has been the site of some of the City’s largest restoration projects.